gsans/mini-bard-palm2-angular/README.md

 ### Features
 - Support for Google AI and VertexAI APIs
-- Gemini API (generateText and generateMessage)
+- Gemini API (generateContent and sendMessage)
 - Demonstration of Gemini for Text with text-to-speech (ElevenLabs)
 - Demonstration of Gemini for Chat with Rich Media support (markdown, code, emojis, formulas and diagrams)